Cateel

 Cateel (/tl/), officially the Municipality of Cateel (Lungsod sa Cateel; Bayan ng Cateel), is a municipality in the province of Davao Oriental, Philippines.
-According to the 2020 census, it has a population of 44,207 people.
+According to the 2024 census, it has a population of 45,623 people.

-Cateel is the home of the Aliwagwag Falls, located at barangay Aliwagwag within the Aliwagwag Protected Landscape.
-It is a towering stream of waterfalls considered by hydraulic engineers as the highest in the country and regarded as one of the most beautiful falls in the Philippines.
-It is a series of 84 falls appearing like a stairway to heaven with various heights among the steps ranging from 2 to 33.5 m.
-One step is measured 22 m and another is 20 m.
-Overall Aliwagwag Falls has a height of 340 m and a width of 20 m.
-All these in the midst of a virgin forest, a river settles at the foot of the falls with 13 rapids to cross.
+Cateel is home of the Aliwagwag Falls, located in Barangay Aliwagwag within the Aliwagwag Protected Landscape.
+It is a multi-tiered cascade regarded by hydraulic engineers as the highest waterfall in the country and is considered one of the most beautiful in the Philippines.

+The falls consist of 84 cascading tiers resembling a stairway, with individual drops ranging from 2 to 33.5 meters (7 to 110 ft).
+Some of the notable tiers measure approximately 22 meters (72 ft) and 20 meters (66 ft).
+Overall, Aliwagwag Falls has a total height of about 340 meters (1,120 ft) and a width of around 20 meters (66 ft).

+The waterfall is set within a largely undisturbed forest, and a river flows at its base, featuring 13 rapids.